 South Dakota Licensing Requirements for Audiology and Speech-Language Pathology

-- master's or doctorate degree from a regionally accredited institution
+- Possess a master's or doctorate degree from a regionally accredited institution

-- supervised clinical practicum from a regionally accredited institution
+- Complete a supervised clinical practicum from a regionally accredited institution

-- completion of a period of supervised graduate professional experience as recognized by ASHA or American Academy of Audiology (AAA)
+- Complete a period of supervised graduate professional experience as recognized by ASHA or American Academy of Audiology (AAA)

-- passage of a national examination as recognized by ASHA or AAA
+- Pass a national examination as recognized by ASHA or AAA

 - Persons credentialed as teachers of the hearing impaired